.goreleaser.yaml

 Skip to content

-After releasing to GitHub, GitLab, or Gitea, GoReleaser can generate and publish a nixpkg to a Nix User Repository.
+After releasing to GitHub, GitLab, or Gitea, GoReleaser can generate and publish a nix derivation to an existing Nix User Repository.

 The nix section specifies how the pkgs should be created: